 The Director of Sales for the Asia & Pacific region shall receive a fixed salary and a variable remuneration.
 The variable remuneration shall amount to a certain percentage of the sales of RayStation® in the Asia & Pacific region.

-The CFO, Director of Research, Director of Development, CTO and the Director of Service shall receive a fixed salary but no variable remuneration.
+The Deputy CEO, CFO, Director of Research, Director of Development, Director of Service, and the General Counsel, shall receive a fixed salary but no variable remuneration, other than being covered by the profit-sharing foundation RayFoundation in accordance with the above.

 The salaries of the other senior executives shall also be reviewed annually.
 This shall take place in negotiations between the CEO and each individual.